mixxxdj/website/content/news/XXXX-XX-XX-gsoc-final-blog-fatih-emre-yildiz.md

 *Status: Draft | last GSoC commit: [693ab90](https://github.com/mixxxdj/mixxx/pull/4887/commits/693ab90bff30f88bf4bbaaae64a574a251dd4c72)*

 This PR was about a "TODO:" comment in the code base.
 But after I work on it for a while, I discovered that this is a must, for the cover art fetcher.
 This PR asks users if they want to copy the cover art which they have updated.
 It started simply with a *QMessageBox* and then became big with the needed implementations.
 Such as making it atomic writing, moving to a separate thread, and adding a comparison between the old and new cover art.
-This PR was becoming more big and difficult to review-implement.
+This PR was becoming more bigger and difficult to review-implement.
 So we had to break this into smaller PRs but this one is still open for the future implementation.

 ---